-

 Background

-The Provisional Liquidators applied to the Royal Court for the issue of a letter of request to the High Court of Justice of England and Wales ("High Court") seeking assistance by way of the recognition in England and Wales of their appointment.
+The Provisional Liquidators applied to the Royal Court for the issue of a letter of request to the High Court of Justice of England and Wales ("High Court"), seeking assistance by way of the recognition in England and Wales of their appointment.
 The purpose of the recognition was principally to enable investigations into Company assets and the gathering of information and books and records being held by individuals, companies and/or firms in England, through the grant of equivalent powers by the High Court.
 The Company is also party to arbitral proceedings in England and accordingly the Provisional Liquidators sought recognition by the High Court of the moratorium on proceedings imposed pursuant to Article 157B(4) of the Companies (Jersey) Law 1991.

-Ultimately in the present case, the Court concluded that when insolvency procedures in both jurisdictions are analogous, such as provisional liquidation is between Jersey and England and Wales, that provides the strongest grounds for the Court to invoke its inherent jurisdiction to seek cross-border assistance.
+- When insolvency procedures in both jurisdictions are analogous, such as provisional liquidation is between Jersey and England and Wales, that provides the strongest grounds for the Court to invoke its inherent jurisdiction to seek cross-border assistance.

-(c) the Letter of Request would be favourably received by the English Court – which was based upon an opinion provided by English counsel.
+- The Letter of Request would be favourably received by the English Court – which was based upon an opinion provided by English counsel.

 Conclusion